Martin O'Hagan

 After Wright was killed in prison by the INLA in 1997, threats continued to be made against O'Hagan's life by members of the new Loyalist Volunteer Force (LVF), a terrorist organization of dissident Loyalists which Wright had founded to violently resist the Northern Ireland Peace Process.
 On 28 September 2001, while walking home from a pub with his wife, O'Hagan was shot from a moving car and died at the scene.
 The prime suspects remain members of the LVF, but no one, to date, has been convicted of committing the crime.
 Criminal prosecution of five LVF members was attempted in the late 2000s and early 2010s, but the case for the Crown collapsed after one defendant, who had turned supergrass, was ruled to be an unreliable witness.
 British security forces have repeatedly been accused of hindering prosecution of O'Hagan's murderers.
 Further accusations of a criminal conspiracy between Royal Ulster Constabulary officers and the LVF in O'Hagan's assassination have also been made by his fellow journalists.
 O'Hagan was one of only two journalists killed while working during The Troubles, the other being Phillip Geddes who was murdered by the IRA in 1983.
-He was also the last journalist to be killed in the United Kingdom before the murder of Lyra McKee by the IRA in 2019.
+He was also the last journalist to be killed in the United Kingdom before the murder of Lyra McKee by the New IRA in 2019.